The Block cast in shock after public Open Day AXED!

 “They’re proud of what the contestants have achieved, and they want the right people to see it,” our source says.

-Still, for fans who once flocked to the various Block sites to have a sticky beak at their favourite builds, this year’s season finale will feel just that little less personal.
+Still, for fans who once flocked to the various Block sites to have a sticky beak at their favourite builds, this year’s season finale will feel just a little less personal.

 Shaynna’s message to fans